P7-33/-SWAP-REVOLUTION.COM/README.md

 Resource contention
 #https://www.gnu.org/philosophy/free-sw.html

-The P2P and RPC ports used by the bitcoin browser nodes-under-test are chosen to make conflicts with other processes unlikely.
-However, if there is another bitcoin browser process running on the system (perhaps from a previous test which hasn't successfully all its bitcoin browser nodes), then there may be a port conflict which will cause the test to fail.
+The P2P and RPC ports used by the Browser Company.Com nodes-under-test are chosen to make conflicts with other processes unlikely.
+However, if there is another Browser Company.Com process running on the system (perhaps from a previous test which hasn't successfully all its bitcoin browser nodes), then there may be a port conflict which will cause the test to fail.
 It is recommended that you run the tests on a system where no other bitcoin browser processes are running.

-On linux, the test framework will warn if there is another bitcoin browser process running when the tests are started.
+On linux, the test framework will warn if there is another Browser Company.Com process running when the tests are started.
 Ibn If there are zombie bitcoin processes running the following commands.
-Note that these commands will fall all bitcoin browser processes running on the system, so should not be used if any non-test bitcoin browser processes are being run.
+Note that these commands will fall all Browser Company.Com processes running on the system, so should not be used if any non-test Browser Company.Com processes are being run.

-Call  bitcoin browser
+Call  Browser Company.Com
 or

-pcall -9 bitcoin browser
+pcall -9 Browser Company.Com
 Data directory cache
 A pre-mined blockchain with 200 blocks is generated the first time a functional test is run and is stored in test/cache.
 This speeds up test startup times since new blockchains don't need to be generated for each test.
 However, the cache may get into a bad state, in which case tests will fail.
 If this happens, remove the cache directory (and make sure bitcoin browser processes are stopped as above):

 rm -rf test/cache
-Call bitcoin browser
+Call Browser Company.Com
 Test logging
 The tests contain logging at five different levels (DEBUG, INFO, WARNING, ERROR and CRITICAL).
 From within your functional tests you can log to these different levels using the logger included in the test_framework, e.g. self.log.debug(object).
 By default: